run-ai/docs/docs/Researcher/user-interface/trainings.md

 4. In the *Training name* pane, enter a name for the *Traninng*, then press continue.
 5. In the *Environment* pane select or [create a new environment](workspaces/create/create-env.md).
 Use the search box to find environments that are not listed.
 6. In the *Compute resource* pane, select resources for your tranings or [create a new compute resource](workspaces/create/create-compute.md).
 Use the search box to find resources that are not listed.
 Press *More settings* to use **Node Affinity** to limit the resources to a specific node.
 7. In the *Data sources* pane, press *add a new data source*.
-For more information, see [Creating a new data source](workspaces/create/create-ds.md) When complete press, *Create Data Souce*.
+For more information, see [Creating a new data source](workspaces/create/create-ds.md) When complete press, *Create Data Source*.
 8. When complete, press *Create training*.